 - John 17:3

-The essence of the experience of eternal life is the experience of knowledge, and this experience continuing without end.
-The believer, because of and through the agency of Jesus, will experience the filling of his being with knowledge (the word means intimate knowing of another) with understanding, with appreciation, enlightenment, awareness, of the true and living God (the Father) as well as the same knowledge of God the Son (Jesus).
+The essence of eternal life is the experience of knowledge, and this experience continuing without end.
+The believer, because of and through the agency of the Holy Spirit, will experience the filling of his being with knowledge.
+The original Greek word translated into the English word "know" in this passage means the intimate knowing of another with understanding, with appreciation, enlightenment and awareness.
+This is how we will know the true and living God (the Father) as well as have the same knowledge of God the Son (Jesus).

 This will be possible because of two reasons: